Eleven Beautiful Fall Tablescapes Your Guests Will Love

 Cinderella Pumpkin Fall Tablescape

-The large table in my former dining room often played host to an array of pumpkins and gourds.
-In 2015 it was an array of cinderella pumpkins in soft colors complemented by leopard napkins.
+The large dining room table in my former Chualar home often played host to an array of white pumpkins, soft blue pumpkins and gourds.
+In 2015 it was an array of cinderella pumpkins in soft neutrals complemented by leopard napkins.

 GET THE CINDERELLA PUMPKIN FALL TABLE